waninggibbon/blog/README.md

 # nathy.dev - blog

 The blog & home page for nathy.dev.
-Made with astro, react, three.js and shadcn ui.
+Made with astro, react, three.js and tailwind.

 ## 🧞 Commands